joereddington/joereddington.github.io/_posts/2024-07-15-publishing.md

 ```

 ...and as I write this, I realise that I already have a script with many such commands for White Water Writers - I should have used that and I will do next time.

+# Update - A set of things to do differently next year.

+* Tell students how this works before setting the coursework.
+* Invite the selected students to the repo _immediately_ on emailing them.
+* Send one long email with all the deadlines.
+No, have one long blog post with all of the deadlines, facts, and FAQs
+* Keep proper track of which students are 'yes', 'no' and 'not responded' and use a mailing list.
+* Consider a book launch.
+* Consider a foreword by someone with a title.